 The Phase I Environmental Site Assessment (ESA) is an intake requirement that must be submitted before any proposal can be formally accepted for MSHDA mortgage loan processing.
-ESA's must be conducted to either the ASTM E 1527-05 or E 1527-13 Standard Practice.
+ESA's must be conducted in accordance with but not limited to ASTM E 1527-13 Standard Practice for ESA's.
 The MSHDA Phase I ESA is designed to satisfy the underwriting guidelines of the Authority by addressing environmental requirements of both federal (24 CFR Part 58) and state (NREPA PA 451) regulations, where applicable.
-The MSHDA Phase I ESA also requires additional elements beyond those solely required in the standard scope of ASTM E1527-05/13 Standard Practice, including but not limited to the ASTM E 2600-10 Standard Guide for Vapor Encroachment Screening on Property Involved in Real Estate Transactions.
+The MSHDA Phase I ESA also requires additional elements beyond those solely required in the standard scope of ASTM E1527-13 Standard Practice, including but not limited to the ASTM E 2600-10 Standard Guide for Vapor Encroachment Screening on Property Involved in Real Estate Transactions.

-The ASTM E 1527-05/13 Standard Practice defines "good commercial and customary practice" for conducting an ESA, thereby allowing the user to satisfy one of the requirements to obtain an innocent landowner, a contiguous property owner, or bona fide prospective purchaser defense to CERCLA liability.
+The ASTM E 1527-13 Standard Practice defines "good commercial and customary practice" for conducting an ESA, thereby allowing the user to satisfy one of the requirements to obtain an innocent landowner, a contiguous property owner, or bona fide prospective purchaser defense to CERCLA liability.
 These defenses are also referred to as "Landowner Liability Protections" (LLPs).
+The ASTM

-The ASTM E1527-05/13 practice satisfies the "due diligence" requirements established by 40 CFR Part 312 for conducting All Appropriate Inquiry (AAI), one of the elements to obtain CERCLA liability protections.
+E1527-13 practice satisfies the "due diligence" requirements established by 40 CFR Part 312 for conducting All Appropriate Inquiry (AAI), one of the elements to obtain CERCLA liability protections.

 Proposed development sites should exhibit no obvious negative site impacts or Recognized Environmental Conditions (RECs) which cannot be cost-effectively corrected or mitigated to residential standards.
-ASTM 1527-05 defines a REC as "the presence or likely presence of any hazardous substances or petroleum products in, on, or at a property due to release to the environment or under conditions that pose a material threat of future release.
-De minimis conditions are not recognized environmental conditions."
-ASTM 1527-13 defines a RECs as "the presence or likely presence of any hazardous substances or petroleum products in, on, or at a property: (1) due to any release to the environment; (2) under conditions indicative of a release to the environment; or (3) under conditions that pose a material threat of a future release to the environment.
+ASTM 1527-13 defines a REC as "the presence or likely presence of any hazardous substances or petroleum products in, on, or at a property: (1) due to release to the environment; (2) under conditions indicative of a release to the environment; or (3) under conditions that pose a material threat of a future release to the environment.
 De minimis conditions are not recognized environmental conditions."